herguad/data_analysis/README.md

 - Visualizing the results in a scatter plot to show whether duration and release year for these genres are correlated.

 ### What is the distribution of added movies per genre?
 What are the top genres for movies added in the library?
+- Select and clean the data.
+- Count number of movies per genre added to Netflix library.

 ### Has Netflix been expanding the range of nationalities of movies in their library?
 - Perform general data analysis to see which years saw the greatest increase in added movies to Netflix library.